Most of the barbecue experts out there will tell you that chasing the perfect smoke ring on a brisket is an exercise in vanity.

 That being said, I am not convinced that adding moisture does anything to improve the smoke ring.

-I’ll keep experimenting with other ideas but for now I am sticking with my standard technique for generating killer smoke rings.
+I’ll keep experimenting with other ideas but for now I am sticking with my standard technique for generating great smoke rings.